MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-adroll.md

 1. Select **Connect** to initialize the connection to AdRoll.

-1. Select **Authenticate with AdRoll** and provide your Admin credentials for AdRoll.
+1. Select **Authenticate with AdRoll** and provide your admin credentials for AdRoll.

 1. Select **Add yourself as export user** and provide your Customer Insights credentials.